zuozhenggh/learning-library/developer-library/python-and-database-scripting/python-scripting/python-scripting.md

 cx\_Oracle is a python module that enables access to Oracle databases.
 This module is supported by Oracle 11.2 and higher and works for both Python 2.X and 3.X.
 There are various ways in which cx\_Oracle can be installed.
 In this example, we will use pip (installed by default for python 3.4 and up).
 For more ways to install cx\_Oracle (like yum) check the documentation on [https://yum.oracle.com/oracle-linux-python.html#Aboutcx_Oracle](https://yum.oracle.com/oracle-linux-python.html#Aboutcx_Oracle "documentation").

 1. Install the `cx_Oracle` module using python3 and pip for the oracle user.
 If your terminal disconnected and you are opc again, enter the command `sudo su - oracle` to switch back to the `oracle` user.
+The **pip** command will install cx_Oracle8.

     ````
     <copy>